erreinoso/Rick-and-Morty-characters-website/README.md

-## Rick and Morty WebSite!
+## Rick and Morty WebSite!🚀

-🚀 The objective of this project is to create a web search engine, where through a call to the Rick and Morty API.
-We can visualize a list of characters and we can also filter by character name, specie (human or alien) and select the character we click on a new route.In addition, through localStorage we can save our data in the browser.
+ The objective of this project is to create a web search engine, where through a call to the Rick and Morty API.
+We can visualize a list of characters and we can also filter by character name, specie (human or alien) and select the character we click on a new route.
+In addition, through localStorage we can save our data in the browser.

-## **Final Project - REACT ⚛️**
+## Final Project - REACT ⚛️**
 The object is to create a webpage that lets the user display and filter characters from the TV series Rick and Morty.

  **- Requirements**